 But as the same paper said, “There is nothing which arouses the indignation of the a policeman so much as to see a man running.
 Police detest the exercise themselves, and they seldom fail to punish others for indulging in it.”
 Officer Reuben Slayton gave chase, simply because someone was running.
 When he caught up to Harris, Harris was, by Slayton’s own admission, cooperative, but Slayton began beating him about the head.
 Though he initially said “I struck him only once,” he then added “I kicked at the prisoner with the side of my foot…in the pit of the knee.
 I think I slapped him also in the face.
 He went straight along; he offered no resistance.”
 Other witnesses described Slayton being considerably rougher, and confirmed that Harris was cooperative, begging to the officer not to hurt him and “professing great fatigue.”

-Harris, who in one account was having his fortune told prior to his wedding, which was a week away, died in a holding cell at the Armory that night; a coroner determined that he’d died from heart disease, though Harris’s attempt to run and his beat-down had certainly been factors.
+Harris, who in one account was having his fortune told prior to his wedding, which was a week away, died in a holding cell at the Armory that night; a coroner determined that he’d died from the underlying cause of heart disease, though Harris’s beat-down had possibly been a factor.
 The coroner’s jury called Slayton’s actions “cruel, unmanly and uncalled for.”

-Harris is buried in an unmarked grave in the grassy section behind the Eternal Silence statue.
+Henry Harris is buried in an unmarked grave in the grassy section near the Eternal Silence statue.